-If you have an only one-bed bug which is a male then you don’t worry, but if that is a female bed bug you are going to face a severe problem in the future.
+If you have an only one-bed bug, a male, you don’t worry, but if that is a female bed bug, you will face a severe problem in the future.

 Do bed bug traps work?

-Make a mixture of sugar, yeast, and water into a solution that is propped up on an upside-down dog bowl.
+Make a mixture of sugar, yeast, and water into a propped solution on an upside-down dog bowl.

-This mixture emits the carbon dioxide which will lure bed bugs to climb up the side of the bowl and fall inside.
+This mixture emits the carbon dioxide, which will lure bed bugs to climb up the bowl’s side and fall inside.

 What happens when you squish a bed bug?

-It’s very easy to squish bed bugs.
+It’s effortless to squish bed bugs.
 You can squish them with your shoe or by hammering something against the bed bugs.